The last two or three years before I retired were a strange mix.

-There were about 50 dark suits there, no dead animals, two suits were female, none were other than white as far as I could determine.
+There were about 50 dark suits there, no dead animals, two suits were female.
+As for racial diversity there was none.
 And, except for me, everyone’s head bobbled…for real.

-The candidate’s head cocked and bobbled as he pretended to be discovering for the first time the same points he had been making for two years.
+The candidate’s curly head cocked and bobbled as he pretended to be discovering for the first time the same outrageous and uncharitable talking points he had been making for two years.
 The dark suits’ heads bobbled in agreement.

-It wasn’t that he was sounding crazy, but the bobbling heads were pretty funny.
+He was sounding quietly crazy and reasonably mean, but the bobbling heads were pretty funny.

 And the big eyes on the younger members of the throng…you know what I mean…those big rookie baseball player eyes that say; “Ah’m jes’ glad to be here an’ I hope I can help the team win some games.”

-It was when the candidate had responded to a question with an implication that after a “welfare mother” had birthed two or three young’uns that maybe she shouldn’t be birthin’ anymore…I surveyed the room to see all those dark suits still a’bobbin’ those heads.
+It was when the candidate had responded to a question with an implication that after a “welfare mother” had birthed two or three young’uns that maybe she shouldn’t be birthin’ any more…I surveyed the room to see all those dark suits still a’bobblin’ those heads.

 We are flying in the dead of night, with less than optimum equipment, consuming our fuel, and I’m not bobblin’ or bubblin’ with confidence about our landing gear.